How To Set Up Google Merchant Promotions: A Quick Guide

 How Can You Edit A Google Merchant Promotion?

 - Editable with additional reviews: Any changes you make will instigate a response to Google to review your edited attributes.
-It is a default category
+This is the default category.

 - Editable without additional reviews, but without restrictions: Any overhaul of the attributes must keep the promotion length below 6 months